Aleexm/BCObot/README.md

-Learn2Play.

-Work in Progress for an AI I'm writing for the game BattleCON Online.
+Currently recreating the game BattleCON Online (https://store.steampowered.com/app/792570/BattleCON_Online/).
+Afterwards, we can start running simulations and possibly training an AI with Deep Reinforcement Learning.
+  A DQN (https://en.wikipedia.org/wiki/Q-learning#Variants) seems appropriate, but I am no expert yet.

-Main code is in Game.py
+Simulation code is in Game.py